ioccc-src/winner/2024/README.md

 encode the virtual machine in under **2.5K bytes** of [prog.c source code](%%REPO_URL%%/2024/kurdyukov3/prog.c)!

 **NOTE**: The implementation runs without sound or mouse input.
-You will need reply on your keyboard skills.
+You will need to rely on your keyboard skills.
 The [2024/kurdyukov3/try.sh](%%REPO_URL%%/2024/kurdyukov3/try.sh) demonstration script will give you some useful keyboard hints.

 * [2024/cable2](cable2/index.html)

-To those who follow the concept of "_seeing is believing_" will very likely be "_deceived_" when they try to see the source in terminal window:
+Those who follow the concept of "_seeing is believing_" will very likely be "_deceived_" when they try to see the source in terminal window:

 ``` <!---sh-->